Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 trip.
 Cheat Engine answers an empty string, never nil, for a value that was never written, which is read as absent, so a fresh install keeps every default.
 Passing Persist false to the host keeps everything for the session only.

+That last rule is why an empty string cannot be stored as itself.
+Find.Protection is empty when a search is meant to cover all memory, which is a real choice and has to survive a restart, so an empty value goes into the registry as the marker `<empty>` and comes back out as an empty string.

 ## 6. The output parts